paperless-ngx/paperless-ngx/docs/setup.md

 2. Copy one of the `docker/compose/docker-compose.*.yml` to `docker-compose.yml` in the root folder, depending on which database backend you want to use.
-Copy `docker-compose.env` into the project root as well.
+Copy `.env` and the `docker-compose-lib.yml` into the project root as well.

 3. In the `docker-compose.yml` file, find the line that instructs